oradan/starting-with-gulp/README.md

 # starting-with-gulp

-This is a learning propose only
+This is a learning propose only.
-This is my firs pull on this project
+This is the second commit